Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

     * Get a `TableClient` to access a specific table using the `get_table_client` method.
 2. **`TableClient`** -
     * Interacts with a specific table (which need not exist yet).
-    * Provides operations to create or delete a table
+    * Create, delete, query, and upsert entities within the specified table.
-    * Create, delete, query, get, and upsert entities within a table
+    * Create or delete the specified table itself.

 ### Entities
 Entities are similar to rows.
 An entity has a **`PartitionKey`**, a **`RowKey`**, and a set of properties.
 A property is a name value pair, similar to a column.
 Every entity in a table does not need to have the same properties.
 Entities can be represented as dictionaries like this as an example: